Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Nontechnical overviews of main results, proofs and applications

-The most hard obstacle for applying our existence and regularity results is that how to verify the hyperbolicity condition which is not our purpose to study in detail in this paper; but we refer the readers to see \cite{CL99} for the detailed study about the spectral theory of linear cocycles in the infinite-dimensional setting; see also \cite{LL10, SS01, LP08} in the cocycle or evolution case, and \cite{LZ17, Zel14, NP00} in the `equilibrium' case.
-We have given in \autoref{relAB0} and \autoref{relAB1} some relations between (A) (B) condition and some classical hyperbolicity conditions; see also \cite{Che18c} for a discussion about dichotomy and (A) (B) condition in the context of differential equations.
+The greatest difficulty in applying our existence and regularity results is how to verify the hyperbolicity condition, but this is not the content of this paper.
+We refer the readers to see \cite{CL99} for a detailed study of the spectral theory of linear cocycles in the infinite-dimensional setting; see also \cite{LL10, SS01, LP08} in the cocycle or evolution case, and \cite{LZ17, Zel14, NP00} in the `equilibrium' case.
+In \autoref{relAB0} and \autoref{relAB1} we given some relations between the (A) (B) condition and some classical hyperbolicity conditions; see also \cite{Che18c} for a discussion on the dichotomy and the (A) (B) condition in the context of differential equations.

-{\textbf{a nontechnical overview of proofs.}} In the theory of invariant manifolds, there are two fundamental methods named \emph{Hadamard graph transform method} (due to \cite{Had01}) and \emph{Lyapunov-Perron method} (due to \cite{Lia47, Cot11, Per29}), where the former is more geometric and the latter more analytic.
-These two methods have been demonstrated as a very successful approach to establish the existence and regularity of invariant manifolds and in many cases both two methods can work.
-We refer the readers to see e.g. \cite{VvG87, CL88, CY94, CL97, Cha04, Cha08, MR09a, LL10} where the Lyapunov-Perron method was applied and \cite{HPS77, MS88, PSW97, BLZ98, Sta99, LYZ13, Wil13} where the graph transform method was used.
+{\textbf{A nontechnical overview of proofs.}} In the theory of invariant manifolds, there are two fundamental methods: the \emph{Hadamard graph transform method} (due to \cite{Had01}) and the \emph{Lyapunov-Perron method} (due to \cite{Lia47, Cot11, Per29}), where the former is more geometric and the latter more analytic.
+These two methods have proved successful in establishing the existence and regularity of invariant manifolds, and in many cases both are feasible.
+We refer the readers to e.g. \cite{VvG87, CL88, CY94, CL97, Cha04, Cha08, MR09a, LL10} where the Lyapunov--Perron method was applied, and \cite{HPS77, MS88, PSW97, BLZ98, Sta99, LYZ13, Wil13} where the graph transform method was used.